rai-project/mlmodelscope/docs/installation.md

 ## Installing from Binary

-- [ ] Todo: we currently build the binary, but do not deploy it to any server accessible to users.
+-   [ ] Todo: binary files are built for different platforms but are not deployed to any server accessible to users.

 ## Using Docker